Adewunmi0303/Week-18-cloud-computing/README.md

 > `https://p03lz0epbd.execute-api.eu-north-1.amazonaws.com/hello`

 ###  Step 3: Test the API
+ Example of response
+ {
+  'message': 'Welcome to cloud'
+ }

 ####  Using Your Browser or Postman
 Visit your full endpoint in a browser: